pirelaurent/cytographDB/public/docs/quickTour.md

 - a pop up show the number of edges **<-out & <-in**
 - Unrelated elements are faded for clarity.

-  *note: 'ctrl g' or can create a png snapshot of the screen at any time*
+  *note: at any time 'ctrl g' or clic on photo icon create a png snapshot of screen*

 ### edge info